 There are many clay target shotgun competitions, which vary in the type of targets thrown, the angle, height and speed at which they are thrown, and the field layouts from which shooters shoot.

-The area of clay target shotgun shooting that has shown the greatest growth worldwide in recent years is Sporting Clays.
-This competition is usually set up in a natural bushland setting, with the traps presenting clay targets that simulate hunting a variety of game such as ducks, rabbits, quail and pheasants.
+This competition is usually set with traps presenting clay targets that simulate hunting a variety of game such as ducks, rabbits, quail and pheasants.
 The traps can be concealed in the bush or on towers, with the targets only visible in cleared areas.